hibrunofilho/X99-EFI-OpenCore/README.md

 - Audio
 - All inputs from your video card (except vga as it doesn't support macOS)
 - AppleSMC chip emulation (thanks to VirtualSMC)
-- all iService (iCloud, iMessage, Facetime etc)
+- All iService (iCloud, iMessage, Facetime etc)
-- all System updates (SIP Enable)
+- All System updates (SIP Enable)

 ## Credits